Ayobalen/x402Arcade/README.md

 > **"Insert a Penny, Play for Glory"**

 A gasless arcade gaming platform on Cronos blockchain that makes micropayment gaming economically viable for the first time.
-Built for the **Cronos x402 Hackathon**.
+Built for the **Cronos x402 Hackathon**

 🎮 **[Live Demo](https://x402arcade.vercel.app)** | 📹 **[Video Demo](#)** | 🏆 **Hackathon Submission**